vboussange/PhDthesis/draft/intro_v2.md

     - economic networks that are structured \cite{C.A.HidalgoB.Klinger,Bustos2012,Saavedra2009a,Schweitzer2009,Giuliani2007}
     - A review of Zipf laws \cite{Gabaix2009}
 - The modelling of coupled phenomena is identified as a major frontier in 21st century science \cite{Strogatz2001a}.
-- *Those patterns are unique opportunities to learn the fundamental mechanisms that have generated it.
-The close interplay between ecological and evolutionary processes has recently been majorly proposed to explain those processes*
+- *The close interplay between ecological and evolutionary processes plays a fundamental role in the emergence of patterns in biological systems \cite{Pelletier2009}, and may influence the dynamics of economic systems \cite{Hodgson2019}.*

-## Eco-evolutionary processes
+## Eco-evolutionary feedbacks
-**For many years, biologists have separated the time scale of ecology and evolution.
-Recently, empirical and theoretical evidences were found that ecological and evolutionary processes may feedback on each other, with major consequences on our understanding of the processes driving their dynamics \cite{{Pelletier}}.**
+**The interplay between ecological and evolutionary processes critically affects the dynamics of biological systems \cite{Pelletier2009}.**

 - Since Darwin, biology has been divived into two distinct branches
   - Ecology: study of interactions between idividuals and biotic and abiotic environment